 Cities and small towns alike celebrate autumn with fall festivals each year in Illinois.
 Fall festivals in Illinois usually mean lots of delicious seasonal foods, live entertainment, fun competitions, parades, and kid-friendly activities such as face painting, and wagon rides.
 Illinois residents gather in thousands to attend these festivals and welcome fall each year.
 The following fall festivals offer activities for the entire family and are essentially family traditions in Illinois.

 The Morton Pumpkin Festival was first organized in 1967 and in 1978, Morton became the pumpkin capital of the world.
-Morton Pumpkin Festival has a special theme each year and features many events and activities including entertainment, pageants, competitions, music, and music.
+Morton Pumpkin Festival has a special theme each year and features many events and activities including entertainment, pageants, competitions, craft faire, music and more.
 They also kid-friendly attractions such as the carnival, face painting, and more.

 The Apple ‘n Pork Festival is one of Illinois’ best-known fall festivals.
 Around 80,000 visitors attend this unique harvest festival each year to attend the antique tractor show, enjoy live entertainment, and watch live demonstrations in rope-making, woodcarving, and more.
 Over 25 food stands offer old-fashioned food items like kettle-cooked ham and beans, smoked ham sandwiches, and grilled bratwurst.

 The Centralia Halloween Parade and Fall Festival has been a local fall tradition for over 90 years.
 This annual festival features a Halloween parade, themed contests, chili cook-off, craft fair, and flea market.
 Locals appreciate the fun-filled activities, amazing food, and awards.